nikhilbordekar/Google-PlayStore-Dashboard-Tableau/README.md

 1) Use filters to refine data by category, genre, and app type (Free or Paid).
 2) Customize your analysis based on specific criteria and interests.

+**How to Use the Dashboard**

+1) Top Navigation: Navigate through the various sections of the dashboard using the top menu.

+2) Filters: Use the filters provided to select specific categories, genres, or app types to narrow down your analysis.

+3) Charts and Visualizations: Explore the visualizations on each tab to gain insights into different aspects of the Google Play Store data.

+4) Interactivity: The dashboard is interactive, allowing you to click on data points, apply filters, and customize your experience.

+**Acknowledgments**

+Special thanks to the creators and maintainers of Tableau for providing an exceptional platform for data visualization and analysis.